 Please read the entire section to understand the program and sign your swimmer(s) up for the program.

-To ensure the success of the program, it is imperative that the Big Fish fulfill these expectations.
+To ensure the success of the program, it is incumbent upon the Big Fish to fulfill these expectations.
 If you don’t think you (or your swimmer) can reliably serve in this role, please do not sign up to participate in the program.

 Here’s how to get involved:

 1. CREATE: Write your Fish a note, draw a picture, or make a friendship bracelet!
 Use your talents to inspire your Fish to swim fast and psych her/him up for a great meet!

 2. CHEER: Watch your Fish swim at meets!
 Be the loudest and most supportive teammate on the pool deck!

 3. CONGRATULATE: After your Fish races, be there to tell him/her how great he/she swam!
 Know your Fish's goals and if she/he achieved one of them.

 4. FRIDAYS: On Fridays, we will have activities at practices for Big Fish / Little Fish, such as crafts or sign making.

 5. PLAY: During the Team Lunch and Swimming Under the Stars, play games with your Fish Family.

 - Commit to cheering on your Little Fish